Video-Nomad/gs-curvetools-docs/docs/source/advanced-visibility.rst

   :align: right
   :width: 250px

-Enabling Curve Highlight will create a node in the outliner called **"GSCT_CurveTools_DrawManager"** node.
+Enabling Curve Highlight will create a node in the outliner called **"GSCT_AdvancedVisibility"**.
 This node should not be deleted as long as Curve Highlight mode is in use.
 It will be automatically removed when Curve Highlight mode is disabled.

 .. important::
-  Curve advanced visibility is only a visual effect and does not introduce any additional geometry or other objects to the screen (except for the **GSCT_CurveTools_DrawManager** node).
+  Curve advanced visibility is only a visual effect and does not introduce any additional geometry or other objects to the screen (except for the **GSCT_AdvancedVisibility** node).

 .. warning::
-  **"GSCT_CurveTools_DrawManager"** node can be imported in the scene or appear if you are using scene reference.
+  **"GSCT_AdvancedVisibility"** node can be imported in the scene or appear if you are using scene reference.
 Redundant imported nodes will be automatically deleted and referenced nodes will be disabled to ensure that there is only one instance that is active.

 Curve Highlight Options
 ^^^^^^^^^^^^^^^^^^^^^^^